WeWork Logo

 WeWork Logo 2012

-This period marked the start of the era of the old-style serif typeface – elegant, with serifs in the classic style.
-The owners of the coworking spaces settled on this option because of its universality: the new design fits in any environment.
+This period marked the start of the era of the old-style, elegant serif typeface, with classic serifs.
+The owners of the coworking spaces chose this option because of its universality: the new design fits any environment.
 That is, it’s timeless and professional.
 The letters, like both parts of the name, are now separated; thus, they don’t merge, emphasizing the individuality of each participant in the work process, even if they are within the walls of one building.
 The glyphs are bold and lowercase, harmoniously combining roundings and angles.

 2023 – today